alvinshi/MiniShogi/README.md

 To verify this, run the JUnit test provided in the `src/test/java` folder.
 The test case directly compares the output of the file mode with the corresponding reference solution.

+## To Run
+Execute the main method in Main.java with appropriate arguments.

 ## Project Structure
 The project is separated into four packages.